zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 1. Answering Technical Questions
    1. Ask the question in the `sme-` channel using the Stack Overflow integration and have a SME answer it.
-   2. If questions are asked in a customer channel or in the `f_` channels, Product Managers are free to redirect these questions to the SMEs using the SME Slack handles
+   2. If questions are asked in a customer channel or in the `f_` channels, Product Managers are free to redirect these questions to the SMEs using the SME Slack handles.
-2. Request for Content
+2. Request for Content.
-3. Request for a Demo
+3. Request for a Demo.
-4. Request for Best Practices
+4. Request for Best Practices.
-5. Request to Speak at a Conference
+5. Request to Speak at a Conference.
-6. Request to join a Customer Call, in order to conduct a demo, discuss best practices or just to answer technical questions
+6. Request to join a Customer Call, in order to conduct a demo, discuss best practices or just to answer technical questions.

+#### When to Engage a Product Manager

 **You can engage PMs**, as noted in the [Product Management Section of the Handbook](/handbook/product/product-management/#requests-for-product-support), for the following scenarios:

+1. Request for a Roadmap.
+2. Discussion on the Direct of the Product.
+3. Feedback and Questions on Gaps in Functionality
+4. Request to join a Customer Meeting to discuss for gaps in functionality, roadmaps, or future direction of the product.
+   1. Please follow the Product Management process to request a [Customer Call](/handbook/product/product-management/#product-joining-customer-calls)
-**NOTE: At no time should an AE, SA, or CSA request that a PM joins a call for tomorrow or the next day, especially just to answer technical questions, or best practices.**
+   2. **NOTE: At no time should an AE, SA, or CSA request that a PM joins a call for tomorrow or the next day, especially just to answer technical questions, or best practices.**  See list of scenarios above where SMEs should be requested instead of a PM.

-1. Request to join a [Customer Call](/handbook/product/product-management/#product-joining-customer-calls)for gaps in functionality, roadmaps, discussion on direction of the product.
-2. Do Not just simply request a Product Manager to join a call just because the AE insists, or you have noyt gathered the context or done any extensive discovery.
+   3. Do not just simply request a Product Manager to join a call just because the AE insists, or you have not gathered the context or done any extensive discovery beforehand on exactly what the customer needs.
-3. During a POV and assistance is needed on new functionality, or there is a need for a fix or enhancement
+5. During a POV and assistance is needed on new functionality, or there is a need for a fix or enhancement.
-4. During a customer escalation, once the appropriate [escalation process](/handbook/product/product-management/#how-do-i-escalate-a-feature-request) has been followed.
+6. During a customer escalation, once the appropriate [escalation process](/handbook/product/product-management/#how-do-i-escalate-a-feature-request) has been followed.

 ### **During Customer calls with a SME**

 1. **Prep:** Have a prep call ahead of that meeting with all parties involved.
 2. **Clear Agenda, Next Steps, Outcomes:** Ensure you do have an Agenda and this was communicated with the customer.
 Ensure you have a next steps and clear outcomes for the meeting.
 3. **SA/ CSM Quarterback Technical Calls:** The SA/ CSMs should be the one to run the call.
-Don't have a SME join and just turn it over to the SME
+Don't have a SME join and just turn it over to the SME.
 4. **Note Taking:** SAs should share the Notes doc to the SMEs for everyone to collaborate.
 However the SAs/ CSMs are responsible for capturing all notes.
 5. **Retro:** Have a Retro After the Call, to determine follow ups.
 See the below for SME follow ups and actions to be taken.